jcorille-21/project-2-info-443/README.md

 ## Refactoring:
 - `lib/error/serverSelection.js` : clarify constant naming for error messages.
 - `lib/schema.js` : in `Schema._clone()` function in line 336, group similar operations (within this function) together, use ES6 spread operators to favor modern JavaScript syntax.
+- [David]
+- [Jerome]
+- `lib/schema.js`: Initial comment for function at line 314 was redundant (Stated “returns a deep copy of the schema”).
+I converted the anonymous function to a named function called `schemaDeepCopy` so that the function’s purpose is more specific (and can therefore remove the details from the comment).
+Additionally renamed `s` const variable to schema for better readability as well

 ## Bug fix:
 - [Github Issue 11515](https://github.com/Automattic/mongoose/issues/11515)